 Chicago is known for pizza, bold architecture, lively communities, and endless entertainment— but is Chicago a good place to live?
 We did some digging to bring you the scoop on life in the Windy City.
-From quality of life and cost of living to main attractions and commute times, we’re here to answer one question: Is Chicago a good place to live?
+From the quality of life and cost of living to main attractions and commute times, we’re here to answer one question: Is Chicago a good place to live?

 Our team of Chicago experts has one goal: to make finding an apartment in Chicago easy, stress-free, and maybe even a little fun.
 To do this, we’ve created resources with information that you can’t find anywhere else.
-We answer questions like: “Why doesn’t everyone live here?”
-“How do locals afford luxury apartments?” and “Can I find a Chicago apartment from an entirely different state?”
+We answer questions, like “Why doesn’t everyone live here?,” “How do locals afford luxury apartments?,” and “Can I find a Chicago apartment from an entirely different state?”
 We also provide free apartment locating assistance, which you can read about here.

 Now, back to the big question at hand: Is Chicago a good place to live?
 Let’s find out.

 ’Bustling urban hub’.
 Because Chicago is such a melting pot of culture; you can find all kinds of different activities, entertainment, and food within the city limits.
 No matter which way you turn, there is always something going on.
 It also makes for a great place to create connections – business, creative, friendships, and so much more!